videolan/x265/doc/reST/cli.rst

 .. option:: --cu-lossless, --no-cu-lossless

-	For each CU, evaluate lossless encode (transform and quant bypass) as a potential rate distortion optimization.
-If the global option :option:`--lossless` has been specified, all CUs will be encoded this way unconditionally regardless of whether this option was enabled.
+	For each CU, evaluate lossless (transform and quant bypass) encode of the best non-lossless mode option as a potential rate distortion optimization.
+If the global option :option:`--lossless` has been specified, all CUs will be encoded as lossless unconditionally regardless of whether this option was enabled.
 Default disabled.

 .. option:: --signhide, --no-signhide